Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 I gripped my knife hard, waiting for that ‘something’ to show itself.
-But rather than simply appearing, a blinding flash briefly caused all of us to turn away, followed by the sound of thunder that pounded against our eardrums.
+But rather than simply appearing, a blinding flash caused all of us to shield our eyes, followed by the sound of thunder that pounded against our eardrums.
 When I opened my eyes again, a hole in our troops had formed; lightning had struck them, electrocuting a few unlucky people.
 Cornelius had been standing in that spot, but she had shielded herself with ice which staved off the sudden attack.

-It took her virtually no time to respond by flinging an ice javelin in the direction of the detected mana, the roof of a building still standing.
+She wasted no time responding to it by flinging an ice javelin where she detected the residual mana, the roof of a building still standing.

 “There!
 After it!”

 Pietro, the fastest one in our party currently, wasted no time and leapt up there in a single bound.
-Moments later, a body was launched into plain sight.
-At least, it looked like a body, but thick wisps of miasma steamed from it, giving off the signature aura of a demon.
+Moments later, a body crashed to the ground before us.
+At least, it looked like a body, but thick wisps of miasma spewed from it, giving off the signature aura of a demon.